Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25101. DOI: 10.17520/biods.2025101 cstr: 32101.14.biods.2025101

 • Original Papers: Plant Diversity • Previous Articles Next Articles

-Divergent characteristics of different sexual system in impact factors of spatial distribution patterns among main dominant tree species within natural coniferous-broadleaf mixed forests in Northeast China
+Divergent of sexual systems in impacting the spatial distribution patterns of dominant tree species within natural coniferous-broadleaf mixed forests in Northeast China

 1. Key Laboratory for Forest Resources & Ecosystem Processes of Beijing, Beijing Forestry University, Beijing 100083, China